pishoyg/coptic/README.md

    - The possibility to sync notes selectively.
 (See the note about exporting accurate timestamps below.)

-1. Export accurate timestamps. (p2, 50 hours, delegate)
+1. Export accurate timestamps. (p4, 50 hours)

    1. Reimporting (supposedly identical data) produces the message "notes were used to update existing ones."
 This is evidently due to the timestamps that